The 4 types of obesity according to the Mayo Clinic (and why it is important to categorize them for their treatment)

 “‘Doctor, my metabolism is not working,’ they tell me and, in effect, they have an inefficient metabolism.”

-It is a type of patient who does not burn the calories that correspond to their weight, height, age and gender.
+He is a type of patient who does not burn the calories that correspond to his weight, height, age and gender.

 In research carried out by the Mayo Clinic team, this was the least common phenotype.
 It was concluded that 22% of the patients studied belonged to him, while the rest were distributed in a very equitable way.